CasperLabs/stests/README.md

 stests
 ===============

-Casper Labs System Test Platform
+Casper Network System Test Platform

 What is stests ?